-Marie Lascu is a graduate of NYU’s Moving Image Archiving and Preservation (MIAP) M.A. program.
-She currently works as the Audiovisual Archivist for Crowing Rooster Arts, a non-profit that has spent 20 years documenting the arts and political struggles of Haiti, Digital Archivist for Ballet Tech, an NYC public school for dance, and Project Manager for the Regional Media Legacies project.
+Marie Lascu is the A/V Archivist for Crowing Rooster Arts, a non-profit that has spent 20 years documenting the arts and political struggles of Haiti, Digital Archivist for Ballet Tech, an NYC public school for dance, and Project Manager for the Regional Media Legacies project.
 She also works as an independent archival consultant with organizations such as Third World Newsreel and the Community Archiving Workshop subcommittee.
-She is a co-founder of Activist Archivists (2011-2015), co-organized the 2015 Personal Digital Archiving Conference hosted by MIAP, and is the 2016 recipient of the Society of American Archivists Spotlight Award.
+She is a graduate of NYU’s M.A. in Moving Image Archiving and Preservation program (’12), and is the 2016 recipient of the Society of American Archivists Spotlight Award.